rgm/hello-lagrangian/hello-lagrangian.md

 I hope this has piqued your interest to learn more.
-As of this writing, L3 is barely four months old yet it's already achieved that neat test-framework tail-swallowing trick, and so the best place for learning more about using L3 is to look over the extensive tests in its own [source][lagrangian].
+As of this writing, L3 is barely four months old yet it's already achieved that neat test-framework crane-building-tail-swallowing trick, and so the best place for learning more about using L3 is to look over the extensive self-tests in its own [source][lagrangian].

 [hello]: https://github.com/rgm/hello-lagrangian
 [lagrangian]: https://github.com/robrix/lagrangian

-[^3]: Well, sort-of true.
+[^1]: Well, sort-of true.
 Yes, there's a `octest` bundle target in Xcode, but that's mainly to trick Xcode's test machinery.
 This project won't have one.

-[^1]: Note that you wouldn't normally do all this at the shell.
+[^2]: Note that you wouldn't normally do all this at the shell.
 I'm reducing the number of moving parts for learning purposes.
 Lagrangian has extensive Xcode integration, and Rob is performing yeoman's work in keeping it working.
 Frustrating and mounting evidence suggests that Apple may not rely on its own unit-testing tools as much as one would hope.

-[^2]: You could make this work with older versions of OS X or even Linux / GNUStep.
+[^3]: You could make this work with older versions of OS X or even Linux / GNUStep.
 For convenience, the project uses binaries pre-built against 10.8 using Xcode 4.6.
 You could build your own.
 The real prerequisite is a relatively recent version of `clang`, since L3 makes heavy use of blocks and ARC.